What happens with pregnancy and childbirth?

-- Bulkamid, a water-based gel that is injected on the inside of the urethra, allowing the urethral walls to form a tighter seal which prevents urine from leaking out.
-Bulkamid can be done as its own procedure, or combined with Viveve to address urinary leakage as well as vaginal laxity and sexual concerns.
+- Bulkamid – a water-based gel that is injected on the inside of the urethra, allowing the urethral walls to form a tighter seal which prevents urine from leaking out.
+This is an office procedure without recovery time like surgery.
+A repeat injection may be necessary anywhere between 1-3 years.

 What other postpartum issues does Dr. Kumar see?